 I did gripe some more when they told me that the cart fee was $40 per rider, which is so ridiculous.
 Normally, I consider it sacrilegious to take a cart on any Pebble Beach course.
 I’ve walked every round I’ve played out here.
 Plus, it’s cart path only on the resort courses anyway.
 However, there was no way I would be able to walk and carry my clubs on a very hilly course like Spyglass after what I had already put my body through in Tahoe.
 Plus, they don’t offer pull carts for rent here.
 So, I just sucked it up and paid for the cart even though I wasn’t too happy about it.

-Thankfully, there wasn’t hardly anyone on the course.
+Thankfully, there was hardly anyone on the course.
 We were able to tee off a little before 5:00 as a threesome and finish all 18 with just a little bit of light left.
 We were the last ones out there and that was kind of cool.

 Now that I’ve said my peace and recounted the frustrations to get on the course for the second time, I can focus again on what matters.
 This is an awesome course that deserves its “bucket list” status.
 I would still pick Pebble (and Spanish Bay) over it based on personal experiences, but that’s nothing against Spyglass.
 It’s a special place and all courses in Pebble Beach are easily “must-plays.”